pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I have offended God and mankind because my work did not reach the quality it should have."
 --Leonardo da Vinci

+"Those who can make you believe absurdities can make you commit atrocities."
+--Voltaire

 "Everything was beautiful, and nothing hurt."
 --Kurt Vonnegut